under 20 ft.

 accessible toilet, no accessible parking or picnic area, water available via hand pump

-Located near Brinnon, Washington, this accessible interpretative nature trail loops for 0.3 mile through mature second growth forest in a rainforest setting.
+Located near Brinnon, Washington, the Interrorem Nature Trail is an accessible interpretative nature trail that loops for 0.3 mile through mature second growth forest in a rainforest setting.
 You’ll pass large stumps of cedar, fir trees, and a variety of ferns and mosses, as well as signs that share the story of early life for the forest rangers.
 The trail was recently improved by Mount Rose Trail Crew to be more accessible, however it does not meet full trail accessibility guidelines.

 The trail begins next to an information board at the west side of the parking area; the first few feet is four-feet wide with semi-firm natural surface before reaching an accessible vault toilet.
 The nature trail forks left behind the toilet.
 The surface becomes compact gravel and narrows to 3 feet, passing an interpretative sign about the cabin on the left.
 It then descends on a 3-5% grade for approximately 10 feet, followed by approximately 30 feet at 10-12% grade.
 You will pass underneath and between draping vine maple, towering big leaf maple, and moss-covered stumps.
 There is another short decline at 12% grade with 3-5% cross-slope before the trail curves left – there is an old decaying bench here.